railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_menu.rst

 The file contains five columns:  *type* ,  *name* ,  *res_id* ,  *src* , and  *value* .
 You have to ensure that the first line, which specifies these column names, remains untouched.
 The  *src*  field contains the base text in English, and the  *value*  field contains a translation into another conventional language or into a specialist technical phrase.
 If there's nothing at all in the  *value*  field then the English translation will automatically be used on the the form you see.

-.. tip::   **Note**  *When should you modify the text?*
+.. tip:: When should you modify the text?

    Most of the time, you will find the text that you want to modify in several lines of the CSV file.
    Which line should you modify?
    Refer to the two columns type (column A) and name (column B).
-Some line have the nameir.ui.menu which shows that this is a menu entry.
-Others have a type of selection, which indicates you that you'd see this entry in a drop-down menu.
+   Some lines have the name *ir.ui.menu* which shows that this is a menu entry.
+   Others have a type of *selection*, which indicates you that you'd see this entry in a drop-down menu.

 You should then load the new file into your Open ERP system using the menu  *Administration > Translation > Import language* .
 You've then got two ways forward: